danvet/danvet.github.io/_posts/2013-11-22-botching-up-ioctls.md

 To avoid repeating all the same mistakes again I've written up some of the lessons learned while botching the job for the drm/i915 driver.
-Most of these only cover technicalities and not the big-picture issues like what the <a href="http://blog.ffwll.ch/2011/01/on-getting-your-api-right.html">command submission ioctl exactly should look like</a>.
+Most of these only cover technicalities and not the big-picture issues like what the [command submission ioctl exactly should look like](http://blog.ffwll.ch/2011/01/on-getting-your-api-right.html).
 Learning these lessons is probably something every GPU driver has to do on its own.